Evans210/Job-Application-tracker/README.md

-An extension to track job applications
+An extension to track job applications by Evans bonté